-The S&P 500 is up roughly 10% year to date.
-That's a healthy $100,000 gain in your million dollar portfolio in three months without having to do much of anything.
-I’m cautious investing new money now, but the point is once you've amassed a sizable nut there's no longer a need to work in a bull market – unless you are restless like me.
+The S&P 500 went up 16% in 2020.
+That's a healthy $160,000 gain in your million dollar portfolio.
+Once you've amassed a sizable nut there's no longer a need to work in a bull market – unless you are restless like me.

 |Contribution||Portfolio Size||Contribution As % Of Portfolio||10% Change In Portfolio|